 Q: Do you offer "gap" or "recessed" borders?

-A: Those types of borders look great when done properly, but we don't offer any type of special borders due to the amount of time it takes to make them look good.
+A: Those types of borders look great when done properly, but we don't offer any type of special borders due to the amount of time it takes to make them look good and stippling/texturing is not our full-time gig.
 If you want those types of borders on your polymer frame/grip, then there are a lot of professionals out there that specialize in them.